-Figure 3 below shows the distribution of the 81 national and regional public instruments analysed by member states and region.
-The figures demonstrate the interest of member states and regions in supporting industrial transformation.
+Figure 1 below shows the distribution of the 81 national and regional public instruments analysed by MS and region.
+The figures demonstrate the interest of MSs and regions in supporting industrial transformation.
 The number of national instruments is consistently higher than that of regional ones.
 However, regions also are demonstrating growing support.
 That said, rules tend to differ significantly.